 At the end of the year, they may also classify some of the year’s dividends as a “return of capital.”
 Return of capital isn’t a taxable event, it’s when the firm returns your own money, but it reduces your cost basis and could trigger a capital gain when you sell the shares later.

-BDCs provide cash flow (good!) but it’s not at favorable tax rates (less good!).
+BDCs provide cash flow (good!) but it’s not at favorable tax rates (less good!). (also, using a dividend tracker can help you organize these)

 How Do BDCs Maintain Dividend Yields?